Nonequilibrium dynamical cluster theory: Introduction

-These have motivated us in this Letter to present a new theoretical approach, namely the {\it nonequilibrium dynamical cluster theory}, which is the cluster extension of the nonequilibrium DMFT, or the nonequilibrium generalization of dynamical cluster theories \cite{Maier2005}.
-In the DMFT formulation, we map a lattice model to a single-site impurity embedded in a dynamical mean field with the assumption of a local self-energy, which neglects nonlocal dynamical fluctuations.
+Motivated by these questions, we present and test here a theoretical approach, namely the {\it nonequilibrium dynamical cluster theory}, which is the cluster extension of the nonequilibrium DMFT, or the nonequilibrium generalization of dynamical cluster theories.\cite{Maier2005} In the DMFT formulation, we map a lattice model to a single-site impurity embedded in a dynamical mean field, using the assumption of a local self-energy, thereby neglecting nonlocal dynamical fluctuations.
 In cluster formalisms, this restriction is overcome by mapping the system onto a finite-size cluster problem with a spatially correlated dynamical mean field.